Melanelixia: Description

 Melanelixia lichens are foliose and have a loosely to moderately adnate attachment to their substrata.
 The thallus is made of plane to concave lobes with rounded tips that measure 1–6 mm wide.
 The upper surface of the thallus ranges in colour from olive-green to dark brown, and has a smooth or wrinkled texture.
 Features that are variably present on the thallus include maculae (spots or stains), soredia, isidia, and cortical hairs.
 Pseudocyphellae are not present.
 Cell walls contain the α-glucan compound isolichenan.
 The apothecia of Melanelixia have an abundantly fenestrated or pored epicortex.
 Ascospores are ellipsoid to ovoid in shape, thin-walled, and measure 9–15 by 5–11.5 μm.

-Lichens in the genus Pleurosticita are similar in appearance, but are distinguished from Melanelixia by their broader lobes, pores on the epicortex that are reticulated, a pigment that reacts violet in K and HNO3, and the presence of depsidones in the medulla.
+Lichens in the genus Pleurosticta are similar in appearance, but are distinguished from Melanelixia by their broader lobes, pores on the epicortex that are reticulated, a pigment that reacts violet in K and HNO3, and the presence of depsidones in the medulla.